Shaptic/jarvis-lite/README.md

-# JarvisLite: A simple personal assistant backed by OpenAI.
+# JarvisLite: The simplest personal assistant.

 JarvisLite is a proof-of-concept that demonstrates how to build a very simple personal assistant with minimal code using a combination of OpenAI's APIs.